Vyacheslav Molotov: Legacy

 For lack of better weapons, Soviet tanks in the Winter War were often destroyed with satchel charges and Molotov cocktails, a name coined by the Finnish defenders.
 The name was a pejorative reference to the Soviet foreign minister.

-The Molotov cocktail is a term coined by the Finns during the Winter War, as a generic name used for a variety of improvised incendiary weapons.
+"Molotov cocktail" is a term coined by the Finns during the Winter War, as a generic name used for a variety of improvised incendiary weapons.
 During the Winter War, the Soviet air force made extensive use of incendiaries and cluster bombs against Finnish civilians, troops and fortifications.
 When Molotov claimed in radio broadcasts that they were not bombing but rather delivering food to the starving Finns, the Finns started to call the air bombs Molotov bread baskets.
 Soon they responded by attacking advancing tanks with "Molotov cocktails," which were "a drink to go with the food."
 According to Montefiore, the Molotov cocktail was one part of Molotov's cult of personality that the vain Premier surely did not appreciate.

 Winston Churchill lists many meetings with Molotov in his wartime memoirs.
 Acknowledging him as a "man of outstanding ability and cold-blooded ruthlessness," Churchill concluded: "In the conduct of foreign affairs, Mazarin, Talleyrand, Metternich, would welcome him to their company, if there be another world to which Bolsheviks allow themselves to go."
 The former US Secretary of State John Foster Dulles said: "I have seen in action all the great international statesmen of this century.
 I have never seen such personal diplomatic skill at so high a degree of perfection as Molotov's."

-Molotov was the only person to have shaken hands with Vladimir Lenin, Joseph Stalin, Winston Churchill, Franklin D. Roosevelt, Adolf Hitler, Rudolf Hess, Hermann Göring, and Heinrich Himmler.

-At the end of 1989 the Congress of People's Deputies of the Soviet Union and Mikhail Gorbachev's government formally denounced the Molotov–Ribbentrop Pact.

-In January 2010, a Ukrainian court accused Molotov and other Soviet officials of organizing a man-made famine in Ukraine in 1932–33.
+In January 2010, a Ukrainian court accused Molotov and other Soviet officials of organising a man-made famine in Ukraine in 1932–33.
 The same Court then ended criminal proceedings against them, as the trial would be posthumous.